cbonello/flutter_app_intents/website/docs/tutorial.md

 > **Why this happens**: Apple disables Siri for new App Shortcuts by default for privacy reasons.
 Users must explicitly enable voice access for each app's shortcuts.

 ### Step 3: Test with Siri
-Try saying "Say Hello John" to test your intent.
+Try saying **"Say hello to John"** or **"Greet Alice"** to test your intent.
 If Siri doesn't respond, double-check that you enabled the Siri toggle in Step 2.

 ### Step 4: Troubleshooting
 If voice commands still don't work after enabling Siri: